ilkome/frontend/README.md

 # Features
-## HTML
+### HTML
 Template engine using Jade.
 Jade it's preprocessor HTML.

-## CSS
+### CSS
-- Modules system with Stylus.
-Style it's preprocessor CSS.
+- Components system with Stylus.
+Stylus it's preprocessor CSS.
 It's also can be SASS, LESS.
 - Helpful mixins.
 - Minify styles.
 - Remove unused CSS styles.
-For example from CSS libraries like bootstrap, normalize.
+For example from CSS libraries like bootstrap.
 - Autoprefixer.
 Parse CSS and add vendor prefixes to rules.

-## JavaScript
+### JavaScript
 - Compiles ES6 to ES5.
 - Minify.

-## React Hot Reload
-- Hot reload React components in the browser when develop.

-## Productivity
+### Productivity
 - Browsersync.
 It's runs local server and reload the browsers across all your devices when you make changes in your application folder files.
 - Hot reload for images.
 Minify images: svg, png, jpg, gif